Anthony-Gambale/Pygame-3D/README.md

 *Figure 1: Traditional method for rotating camera.
 Computation scales with complexity of 3D models.*

 ### The main difference: plane modelling
-Using this method, the screen plane is modelled in a more robust way.
-In a traditional 3D renderer, the screen plane is accepted to be parallel to the xy plane, shifted by some constant in the z direction.
+In my method, the screen plane is modelled in a more robust way.

+In a traditional 3D renderer, the screen plane must remain parallel to the xy plane, shifted by some constant in the z direction.
 However, if the plane is modelled more robustly, it is possible to perform matrix transformations on its components, as shown in Figure 2.
+This saves a large chunk of computation time.

 ![image](https://github.com/Anthony-Gambale/Pygame-3D/blob/main/images/3_my_rotate.png)
 *Figure 2: My method for rotating camera.
 Computation required is constant, and will never scale.*